Skip to content

 You will be surprised at how dramatic the difference is — and how simple the fix is once you know it.

 Slightly above eye level is almost universally flattering.
 Below eye level is almost universally the opposite.
 Position your camera accordingly — and keep it consistent throughout long sessions.
-Full-body shots require a different framing than close-up conversation streams.
 Have a default position that works and stop adjusting mid-stream.

 7. Learn to Handle Trolls Without Letting Them Derail You